respatialized/respatialized/content/not-a-tree.md

 There's a lot more to say on the design of this, but mostly I wanted to get this concept "on paper" for further development into a design.

-<span class="f2 bold">Structural features of writing and information management systems, part 2</span>
+<span class="f2 b">Structural features of writing and information management systems, part 2</span>
 <span class="f4">2019-12-15</span>

 Another distinction that cuts across everything that I referenced in that table above is the idea of _closed_ versus _open_ knowledge management systems.
 While my notebook has acquired a significant amount of internal complexity, it is largely a _closed_ system, making interaction with other sources of information more difficult.
 I have a gigantic pinboard backlog, highlights in a kindle, scattered paper notes about physical books, and no means of integrating them or refining them into something more meaningful.